xvhHaloxx/Resourceful-Agriculture/README.md

 ## Download

-Click on the .jar file and click "Download File".
+Click on the .jar file and click "Download".

 ## License